YuheD/awesome-model-transferability-estimation/README.md

 # awesome-model-transferability-estimation
 <img src="overview-4.png" width="300"/>
-A collection of model transferability estimation methods. \\
+A collection of model transferability estimation methods.

-The collection is still in progress.
+This repo is still in progress.

 ## Source-independent